Clastify logo

 Deducing electron configurations up to argon and krypton

-Going the other way matters just as much.
-If an atom has configuration [Ne] 3s² 3p⁴, its outer level is 3, placing it in period 3.
-It has six valence electrons, so it belongs to group 16: sulfur.
+The reverse matters just as much.
+If an atom has configuration [Ne] 3s2 3p4[Ne]\ 3s^2\ 3p^4, its outer level is 3, so it is in period 3.
+It has six valence electrons, so it is in group 16: sulfur.

 Classification and discovery

 The organization of elements has a strong nature-of-science story.
-Early periodic tables arranged known elements so that similar properties recurred.
-Gaps were more than blank spaces; they acted as predictions.
-If an undiscovered element was expected to fit a gap, chemists could estimate its likely properties from the elements around it.
-That is what a good classification can do: it does not just tidy existing knowledge, it suggests what to look for next.
+Early periodic tables placed known elements so that similar properties came round again.
+Gaps were not just empty boxes; they acted as predictions.
+When an undiscovered element was expected to fit a gap, chemists could estimate its likely properties from the elements around it.
+That is what a good classification can do: it does more than tidy existing knowledge, it points to what to look for next.

 Classification is also a model, not a law of nature.
 Hydrogen’s position and the exact membership of group 3 show that a useful classification can still have disputed edges.